Starting in 1983, the Life Extension Foundation® warned of dangers associated with commercial multivitamin/mineral formulas.

 These “multivariable adjustments” were at the discretion of the study authors and could have been skewed either way to show positive or negative outcomes.
 Based on the negative remarks expressed at the beginning of the report, there appeared to be author bias against the use of multivitamin/mineral supplements.

 This bias was especially troubling when recent positive findings were omitted from the initial discussion.
-For example, a study published in July 2011 in the European Journal of Nutrition with the purpose to prospectively evaluate the association of vitamin/mineral supplementation with cancer, cardiovascular, and all-cause mortality arrived at a completely opposite result.
+For example, a study published in July 2011 in the European Journal of Nutrition with the purpose to prospectively evaluate the association of vitamin/mineral supplementation with mortality from cancer, cardiovascular conditions, and all-causes arrived at a completely opposite result.

 Even today the average amount of preformed vitamin A in most multi-nutrient formulas is far too high in relation to vitamin D content.